ShrutiSharma77/schedule-mate/README.md

 # Schedule-Mate
-A discord bot that helps you schedule taska and set reminder for them
+A discord bot that helps the user schedule tasks and set reminder for them